rahul-mahato29/100xdevs-cohort/README.md

 ## Development Environment

-Testing all the concept of git branching.
+1. Testing all the concept of git branching.
+2. creating a git conflict.